APNIC-Labs/draft-kskroll-sentinel/README.md

    o  Both the validating resolver and the forwarder target resolver
       support this trusted key sentinel mechanism

-   o  The local resolver's queries do not have the CD bit set
+   o  The local resolver's queries do not have the EDNS(0) CD bit set

    o  The trusted key state differs between the forwarding resolver and
-      the forwarder target resolver
+      the forwarder's target resolver

    In such a case, either the outcome is indeterminate validating ("Vind"), or a case of mixed signals such as SERVFAIL in all three responses, ("other") which is similarly an indeterminate response with respect to the trusted key state.

+Huston, et al.           Expires March 30, 2019                 [Page 9]

+Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

 4. Sentinel Tests for Multiple Resolvers